What Is Aperture In Photography? Discover Below.

 For example, if the details have been clipped at the time of capture, you can't get them back.

-Here are the results of only changing the aperture (each image shot with ISO 200 | 1/60th):
+Here are the results of only changing the aperture (the other two settings stayed the same).:

 There are a few factors that will determine if your details are clipped in addition to how much light enters via the aperture in the lens:

-- The dynamic range of your camera
+The dynamic range of your camera

-- Whether you're shooting in JPEG or RAW
+Whether you're shooting in JPEG or RAW

 Your Aperture Choice Affects Your Photos Creatively

+You can harness the available light by adjusting the aperture larger or smaller.
 Before the light, from your scene, reaches your camera's sensor, you can manipulate that light based on your creative vision.
 In a way, you're painting with light.

+Think of how a painter uses different size brushes to create a masterpiece on canvas.
 Your canvas is your camera's sensor, and your paint is light.
-You can control how much light to paint with by changing the size of the aperture.
+You can control how much light to paint with by changing the aperture.